RhyanRodriguez3/CompSci-Guide/1_Programming_Language_Basics.md

 - To debug, read the error message, it provides you the line where the code turns bad.
 Google it.
 Use a print statement on each line.
 Use breakpoints to pause the program.
 Comment out the section of error.
 To prevent errors, backup the code frequently

 ## Functions
-- A function is a segment of code that can be fun by calling the function name.
+- A function is a piece of code that takes an input and produces some outpute.
+You call a function to use it `Print()`.
+A function is a segment of code that can be fun by calling the function name.
 Can be called numrous times and in numerious places.
+- YOu can create your own function, called defining.
 - Functions serve many purposes, often, you will just import the ones you need in your program.
 There are four types of functions.
 Functions branch into ones that take argument or not, then reutrns values or returns no values.
 - Arguments are variables we pass into a function in order to be manipulated then either returned back to us, printed to the console, or used in another operation.
 - Functions that don't take in arguments are when you package multiple functions into one.